delafields/delafields.github.io/README.md

 ## Stand-alone Apps

 ### Favoritify
 Not Data Science in the traditional sense (honestly more of a front-end project) but I created this React app, [Favoritify](https://favoritify.herokuapp.com/), that polls the Spotify API for a user's top music and displays a personalized dashboard of visualizations.
 Includes top tracks/genres/artists, how popular they are globally on average, the typical auditory features of your music, and more.
-Honestly, it's pretty sweet.
 [Code here](https://github.com/delafields/Favoritify). *Not being monitored - if broken please send me a note.
 That being said, please give it a try!*

 ## Kaggle competitions